ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

   2. keeping the material updated and synchronized between the different languages.

-There are many solutions for internationalizing and localizing content and software. _Translation_ is typically the most time-consuming component of these efforts. [^3]
+There are many solutions for internationalizing and localizing content and software. _Translation_ is typically the most time-consuming component of these efforts[^3].

 Based on the experience gain on the previews projects and the characteristics of our community, this project aims to advance in stage 1 achieving a first revised translation in Spanish of the rOpenSci materials, and testing a technical workflow to perform the translations.